Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Igor will tell you that his Bone Biscuits disappeared while he was eating them close to a manhole.
 The manhole in question can be found to the left of the entrance to the lab.
 You should notice a manhole rattling going this way.
 Interact with it and you'll get to a Hidden Place with a Mega Spider inside.

-This Mega Spider is identical to the Mega Spider you've fought in chapter 5 so refer to **Damcel in Distress** on how to defeat it.
+This Mega Spider is identical to the Mega Spider you've fought in chapter 5 so refer to <code>Damcel in Distress</code> to see how to defeat it.

 After defeating it, you'll get the Bone Biscuits.
 Go back to Igor and give him back his Bone Biscuits to finish the Secret Chapter.